There is so much talent in world football, and the same is reflected in football management simulation games such as FM.

 Make A Board Request

-Making a board request for an increase in the transfer budget could go either way.
+Making a board request for an increase in the transfer budget in FM23 could go either way.
 If the club owners are the “sugar daddy” type, you’re more likely to have your request granted.
 However, if they’re not rich, or if they’re the frugal type, your request will be rejected more times than otherwise.

 If your request for an increase in the transfer budget is rejected, you can still request an increase in the payroll budget.
 If that request is granted, wait for a bit and then reallocate that extra wage budget to transfers.